 other expenses that directly contribute to professional development

 Oversee the sabbatical leave process (see Article 26, Paragraph R and the Sabbatical Leave Handbook for description of guidelines, procedures, applicants, etc.); and review, score and rank all applicants.
 The committee shall make its recommendations to the College President and the Chancellor.

+Oversee the retraining leave process (See Article 26, Paragraph S)

 Plan the Flex Day activities